grssnbchr/categorical-spatial-interpolation/analysis/index.md

 parallel with the `foreach` and `doParallel` pattern.
 That function takes a specific section of the `grid` object – specified with regular subsetting, e.g. `grid[1:3000]`.
-In other words: The grid tiles / batches don't even need to be rectangular, which I only started to realize when I wrote this blog post (before that I used the package `SpaDES::splitRaster` to split up a traditional `raster`-grid into regular tiles, but for this blog post I wanted to keep the dependencies
+In other words: The grid tiles / batches don’t even need to be rectangular, which I only started to realize when I wrote this blog post (before that I used the package `SpaDES::splitRaster` to split up a traditional `raster`-grid into regular tiles, but for this blog post I wanted to keep the dependencies